-Natural open space consists of areas that will not be graded.
-However, due to the historic threat of wildfires, the existing plant palette will be modified to promote regeneration of historic native habitat such as the black walnut trees together with other native vegetation that is more fire resistant.
+Natural open space consists of areas that will not be graded except to remove non-native plants or for installation of fuel modification.
+However, Due to the historic threat of wildfires, the existing plant palette will be modified to promote regeneration of historic native habitat such as the black walnut trees together with other native vegetation that is more fire resistant.